JadeFerrao/Pandas-learn/README.md

 **Data Aggregation and Grouping**: Learn how to perform data aggregation and grouping operations.
 **Handling Missing Data**: Discover techniques for handling missing data in Pandas.

-# Data Import and Export
+# Data Import/Export, Cleaning ,Exploration ,Manipulation ,Visulization

 **Reading and Writing Data**: Learn how to read data from various file formats (CSV, Excel, SQL) and write data back to these formats.
 **Data Cleaning Techniques**: Explore common data cleaning tasks such as removing duplicates, handling outliers, and more.